flow-typed/flow-typed/CONTRIBUTING.md

 ## Running libdef tests

 We write tests for libdefs.
-When you make changes to a libdef, you should make sure the tests still pass or add new tests for new functionality.
+When you make changes to a libdef, verify that the tests still pass and add tests to cover new functionality.

 Running tests requires the flow-typed CLI to be installed, which we have scripts set up to build locally in a dist folder.
 To run your tests, you'll first have to run